edsonayllon/definitions-collection/README.md

 granularity | Relates to the number of pieces making a whole.
-As the number of components increases, so does the granularity. unidirectional | One way. bidirectional | Two way, usually in opposite directions.
+As the number of components increases, so does the granularity. unidirectional | One way. bidirectional | Two way, usually in opposite directions. learning | The result of a process reached when behavior has changed.